k-mccoy11/deploy-active-directory/README.md

 Password: Password1
 <p>
-We have to join Device-1 to the domain to do so, navigate to your system settings and go to about.
-Off to the right, select rename this pc (advanced).
+We have to join Device-1 to the domain to do so, navigate to your system settings and go to About.
+Then, select rename this pc (advanced).
 From there, select to change the domain.
 Enter "mydomain.com" After that, enter kayla_admin  credentials from mydomain.com\kayla_admin.
 Your computer will restart, and then Device-1 will be a part of mydomain.com
 </p>
 <br />